muhdsaeed1/alx-system_engineering-devops/README.md

- explanation of shell variables and expansions
+ The guide to bash shell permission